-Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness, and/or nausea.
+Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness, or nausea.
 If you have these signs, the heater may not be working properly.
 Get fresh air at once!
 Have heater serviced.
 Some people are more affected by carbon monoxide than others.
-These include pregnant women, people with heart or lung disease or anemia, those under the influence of alcohol, and those at high altitudes.
+These include pregnant women, persons with heart or lung disease or anemia, those under the influence of alcohol, and those at high altitudes.

 Propane/LP Gas: Propane/LP gas is odorless.
-An odor-making agent is added to propane/LP gas.
+An odor-making agent is added to the gas.
 The odor helps you detect a propane/LP gas leak.
-However, the odor added to propane/LP gas can fade.
+However, the odor added to the gas can fade.
 Propane/LP gas may be present even though no odor exists.